 Ideally, sentences have no more than 15 words.
 As a maximum, sentences have 26 words.
 This good guideline helps to prevent a sentence from having many clauses.
 However, the authors do not explain why 15 words are better than 13 words or 17 words.
 To restrict the number of clauses in a sentence, a simple alternative is to specify the maximum number of clauses.
 For example, EasyEnglish has a maximum of two clauses in a sentence (www.easyenglish.info/about-us/articles/communicator.htm).

-Idiom and other figurative language are not permitted.
+Idioms are not permitted.
 For example, do not say, "miss the boat" if you mean, "do something too late."
 This is a good guideline.
 However, the text that is in Globish the World Over does not conform to this Globish guideline.

 Globish has 1500 basic words.
 (Also, you can use technical words, and the names of people and places.)
-The authors explain that 1500 words is not necessarily the best number of words.
-However, learning 1500 words is easier than learning 2000 words.
+The authors explain that 1500 words possibly is not the best number of words.
+But, learning 1500 words is easier than learning 2000 words.
 The words come from lists of frequently-used English words.
 The Globish list is similar to the Voice of America list, but the Globish list has fewer words that are about politics.

 The 1500 basic words in Globish can be increased to approximately 5000 related words by using four methods:

 - Add prefixes and suffixes.
 For example, im+possible=impossible.

 - Use the same word for different parts of speech.
 For example, the word 'age' can be used as a noun and as a verb.